chrisdiguida/colorPaletteGeneratorApp/README.md

 ### UI

-- **Built-in Components**: All components have been manually created and no external library has been used.
+- **Built-in Components**: All components have been manually created, and no external library has been used.
-- **Mobile Version**: Note that it is also avaible a mobile version of the app.
+- **Mobile Version**: Note that it is also available a mobile version of the app.
 -
 **Mobile Version**